What are the requirements for admission?

 To apply, visit the Graduate College's application page, review the information, and select the "Apply Now" button.
 Applicants must submit the following:

-- Statement of purpose.
-Please indicate what experiences have shaped your thinking and motivated your decision to pursue a doctoral degree in LIS, with reference to the particular area in which you are interested.
+- Statement of purpose (1-2 pages): Please indicate what experiences have shaped your thinking and motivated your decision to pursue a doctoral degree at the iSchool, with reference to the particular area in which you are interested.
+This statement addresses the “why” of your research.

 - Letters of reference.
-Letters of reference must come from three individuals who can speak to the applicant's potential for teaching, research, and productive scholarship.
+Letters must come from three individuals who can speak to your potential for teaching, research, and productive scholarship.

 Information about resources to assist domestic underrepresented applicants is available from the Graduate College.